 The thematic approach integrates activities in language arts, social studies, creative dramatics, music, art, science, math, or any combination of these.
 All children will explore the selected themes in both English and Chinese languages.

-At Good Shepherd Convent Kindergarten, we believe that young children generally have a strong disposition to explore and discover.
+At Good Shepherd Preschool, we believe that young children generally have a strong disposition to explore and discover.
 As such, our Nursery, K1 and K2 children engage with project work one term in a year.
 Children and teachers embark on exciting projects with interesting themes like Snails, Rain, Mango, Maize and Sunflowers.

 This approach helps build natural curiosity, enabling children to interact, question, connect, problem-solve, communicate and reflect.
 The level of engagement is thus high and children feel empowered to decide on their own learning and many creative and innovative ideas are derived.
 The teacher acts as a facilitator as she guides the children to find answers to their questions.